 The Department has a trusted team of senior leaders that evaluate the strengths, weaknesses, opportunities, and threats surrounding the Department on a regular basis.
-Division meetings, senior leader meetings and monthly staff meetings help establish the proper framework of communication for the assessment of current performance and goals and the development of action plans.
+Division meetings, senior leader meetings and full staff meetings help establish the proper framework of communication and the assessment of current performance, goals, and the development of action plans.
 Furthermore, DCA not only considers internal adjustments and factors within the control of the agency, but senior leaders regularly assess the economy and relevant consumer industries.
 While these external factors may be out of the control or purview of the Department's authority, senior leaders foresee trends and adapt internal practices and consumer services as necessary to meet expected trends and changes.
-Through open communication, foresight, adaptability, and preparedness, the Department is able to stay ahead of the curve in trends, whether it be technology (the Department maintains a vigorous social media campaign, launched a more easily navigable website in FY12, updated our computer and telephone systems and is developing an online complaint system), legislation and budget cuts.